javatalent115/Enterprise-Assignment/README.md

 # Enterprise-Assignment

-1-Install and setup your own database in Pgadmin4 2-Connect to the Pgadmin
+1-Install and setup your own database in Pgadmin4 \n 2-Connect to the Pgadmin
 3-Go to file AppConfig.java and follow the "green" comments 4-Go to file Main.java and follow the "green" comments